-Real Estate Management properties (REM) include apartments owned, managed, and serviced by the University, generally within a few blocks of the campus.
+Real Estate Management (REM) properties include apartments owned, managed, and serviced by the University, generally within a few blocks of the campus.
 Accommodations vary from studio to three-bedroom apartments, with rents based on the size of the apartment and what furnishings and/or utilities, if any, are included.
 These are the only University accommodations for which students with children are eligible.
 Many of the units are suitable for student sharing.

-The average rent is \$675 a month (\$537.50 for single student housing, \$813 for married student housing).
+For single student housing, rents can range from \$345 to \$900 a month; for couples and students with children the range is \$910 to \$1,250 a month.
 All leases terminate on May 31 to coincide with the close of the academic year.
 Continuing students are offered lease renewals beginning June 1 through the next academic year.